The title of Princess Mononoke

 The eight mentions in dialogue are consistent with the idea that Eboshi, or one of her people, has pioneered the metonymic use of “mononoke” in place of a name, out of ignorance of the name San.
 To avoid confusion with other mononoke, it’s necessary to limit this usage to a larger phrase.
 Having a name for the attacker is both convenient and reassuring, but why choose “hime”, specifically, to make it work?

 Metonyms are frequently dehumanizing.
 San’s affiliation with the mononoke is literally dehumanizing in Eboshi’s eyes, making this name for the girl an insult in Tataraba’s pro-human culture.
-The choice of “hime” can similarly be understood as an insult to the civil dead.
+The choice of “hime” can similarly be understood as an insult to the civil dead and an attempt to deflect terror with ridicule.
 In a comparison between San and a respectable girl of the nobility, San is likely to be found wanting.

 Having learned the phrase from Eboshi, Ashitaka does not use it himself.
 When he addresses San during her attack on Tataraba, he first uses the polite pronoun “sonata”, then invents the phrase “yamainu no hime”, “lady of the wolves”.
 The exact same phrase is also used by the orangutans in the forest.
 Note the use of the genitive particle no to combine the nouns politely, without metonymy.